 Print advertising is a form of advertising that uses physically printed media to reach potential customers.
 Print ads were once the standard format for creative advertising.
 But as more advertising dollars are allocated to digital outlets, print advertising is seen as an expensive, untrackable media format.

 If you've ever wanted to speed up the beer-cooling process, you'll understand the allure of this print ad from Glacial.
 You soak the ad in water, wrap it around the bottle, and put it in the freezer.
 The print ad was made with salt particles, which reduce the freezing point of water.

 This print ad won the Mobile Grand Prix at Cannes in 2014.
-The ad includes a wristband you could attach to your child as he runs around at the beach.
-The app lets you set a distance and receive alerts if the child wandered beyond the limit.
+The ad includes a wristband you could attach to your children as they run around the beach.
+The app lets you set a distance and receive alerts if your children wander beyond the limit.

 UTEC, an engineering and technology university, wanted to recruit more students.
 Instead of placing the smiling faces of young graduates on a billboard, it created an ad that pulled moisture out of the air in Lima, Peru, which sees very little rain each year.